jorander/pjdci/README.md

 - In some method calls, certainly all reaching outside the context, the role player type is needed rather than the role.
 In those cases it is necessary to implement a role conversion method, typically "as<Role player type>()" to return the role player.
 This is due to the static typing of Java, and a bit annoying, but easily detected since it is caught by the compiler.
 In fact it is good way to make sure roles never exists outside their enclosing context.
+However, in cases where a call is made to an external method that accepts Object or non-type specified generic types as parameters a role object mapper might sneak out without the compiler noticing.
+Always be careful when making calls going out from the context.

+#### Recommended usage
+This small "framework" (se pjdci.core below) and its conventions is best used to implement use-case centric architectures on top of a simple domain (data) model based on DDD-building blocks:
+- Value Object (Domain object where only the contained data is interesting.
+All members are used to establish object equality.)
+- Entity (Domain object with an interesting lifecycle and a unique id.
+The unique id is used to establish object equality.)
+- Repository (Interface that defines a place to persist and retrieve instances of entities.)

+This intersection between DDD and DCI (DCI on top of DDD if you wish) is where I find a sweat-spot that I would like to explore further.
+That's what this project is all about.

 #### Content of this example implementation
 - pjdci.core: Contains one interface and two abstract classes used for roles and role players.
 This is the